 - Consider former alcoholics to be “recovering alcoholics.”
 Rational Recovery for alcoholism views recovery itself as an event.
-It’s not a continuing life-long process.
+That is, it’s not a continuing life-long process.

 Addictive Voice Recognition Technique

-Meetings are unnecessary because Rational Recovery teaches people how to overcome their desire for alcohol or drugs independently.
+Meetings are unnecessary.
+That’s because Rational Recovery teaches people how to overcome their desire for alcohol or drugs independently.
 They do it themselves and on their own.
 People learn how to use Addictive Voice Recognition Technique or AVRT.